 6. Frog Stretch

 This pose expands the hip flexors and improves mobility in the hips.
+Here’s how you can go about it.

 - In a seated position, place your feet beneath the buttocks and keep your knees together.